Predicting Human Behavior in Unrepeated, Simultaneous-Move Games: Introduction

 Our meta-analysis has led us to draw three qualitative conclusions.
-First, and least surprisingly, Nash equilibrium is less able to explain human play than behavioral models.
-Second, two high-level themes that underlie the four behavioral models (which we dub ``cost-proportional errors'' and ``limited iterative strategic thinking'') appear to model independent phenomena.
+First, and least surprisingly, Nash equilibrium is less able to explain human play than are behavioral models.
+Second, two high-level themes that underlie the five behavioral models, which we dub ``cost-proportional errors'' and ``limited iterative strategic thinking'', appear to model independent phenomena.
 Third, and building on the previous conclusion, the quantal level-$k$ model of \citet{stahl94} (QLk)---which combines both of these themes---made the most accurate predictions.
 Specifically, QLk substantially outperformed all other models on a new dataset spanning all data in our possession, and also had the best or nearly the best performance on each individual dataset.
 Our findings were quite robust to variation in the games played by human subjects.
 We broke down model performance by game properties such as dominance structure and number/types of equilibria, and obtained essentially the same results as on the combined dataset.
-We do note that our datasets consist entirely of two-player games; however, previous work suggests that human subjects reason about $n$-player games as if they were two-player games (failing to fully account for the independence of the other players' actions) \citep{ho98, costagomes09}; we might thus expect to observe qualitatively similar results in the $n$-player case.
+We do note that our datasets consisted entirely of two-player games.
+Previous work suggests that human subjects reason about $n$-player games as if they were two-player games, failing to fully account for the independence of the other players' actions \citep{ho98, costagomes09}; we might thus expect to observe qualitatively similar results in the $n$-player case.
+Nevertheless, empirically confirming this expectation is an important future direction.